quintans/go-clean-ddd/README.md

 ## Domain
 It contains is business logic and your domain modeling.
-It's independent of specific technologies like databases or web APIs
+It's independent of specific technologies like databases or web APIs.

-## Entity
+Domain is split into separate aggregates/entities packages to demonstrate the interaction between to domain.
+Most of the cases one aggregate is enough for the domain and in these cases we can put everything  inside the package domain.

+### Modules (Customer, Registration)
 This is where the **enterprise** business rules are.
 It uses aggregates to enforce all the business rules (invariants).
 By using an aggregate we can skip the use of Domain Services since we can always pass a Policy that wraps any external verification.
-This is where the aggregates, entities, value objects and domain events live.
+This is where the aggregates, entities, value objects and domain events related to the domain module live.

-### Use Cases
+## App / Use Cases
 This is where the **application** rules are.
 Here we will have the services needed to satisfy requirements from an external call.
 Can be from another microservice, from web or mobile.
 Depending on the caller, usually each should have its own method because they would represent distinct use cases.